mindsdb/mindsdb-docs-old/mindsdb-docs/docs/tutorials/BasicExample.md

 ## Notes

 ### About the Learning
 The first thing we can do is to learn from the csv file.
-Learn in the scope of MindsDB is to let it figure out a neural network that can best learn from this data as well as train and test such a model given the data that we have (learn more in [InsideMindsDB](/mindsdb/docs/inside-mindsdb)).
+Learn in the scope of MindsDB is to let it figure out a neural network that can best learn from this data as well as train and test such a model given the data that we have (learn more about it in [inside mindsdb_native](/InsideMindsDB/)).

 When you run this script, note that it will start logging various information about the data and about the training process.